 On the expiration of the term, the officer may continue to perform the duties of the office until a successor is appointed.

-Compensation of Executive Officers
+Compensation for Executive Officers

 All members of the Executive Cabinet, save KCCD Student Trustee, Executive Secretary, and Advisor, are compensated partially for their administrative duties according to the allocations confirmed by Senate within the Annual Budget.
 Once confirmed by Senate, allocations cannot be changed for the given term.